scottkosty/montetools/README.md

     took the sims to run, and the package versions used, which could be different. mc_reproduced <- mc_reproduce(mc)

+## Quick and usually good enough

-A much quicker approach is to check that the first k (e.g., 10) statistic realizations are exactly the same, which would suggest that the rest would also likely be the same.
+A much quicker approach is to check that the first $k$ (e.g., 10) realizations of the statistics are exactly the same, which would suggest that the rest would also likely be the same.

     # If any simulation results in a different observed statistic, mc_reproduce()
     # will give an error.